 MFP B&W | 80 ppm (up to 220 ipm): $6,000-$11,000

 MFP Color | 30 ppm (100 ipm): $3,000-$8,000

 MFP Color | 70 ppm B&W, 65 ppm color (220 ipm): $7,000-$15,000

 Many of the copy machines and printers you can buy have a range of add-ons:

-- Card readers – restrict access to authorized users with swipe or RFID cards and can provide you full reporting by department or individuals costs.
+Card readers – restrict access to authorized users with swipe or RFID cards and can provide you full reporting by department or individual costs.

-- Output trays – larger output trays allow you to walk away while large print jobs are running.
-If you are doing high volume copying each month, this can save labor costs having to refill machines with smaller capacities.
+Output trays – larger output trays allow you to walk away while large print jobs are running.
+If you are doing high-volume copying each month, this can save labor costs by having to refill machines with smaller capacities.

 These and other options help you configure your equipment to meet your exact needs and directly be reflected in the cost.

 So, what do you need to buy?
 I'm sorry to say again – that depends.
 Here are a few things you'll need to think about when deciding on the right mix of equipment:

 Total employees – how many employees, their locations (all in one office, lots of mobile workers), and their responsibilities